Validation of Matching: Validation for Holdout Algorithms

-\begin{proof} Since the elements of $\sx$ are selected uniformly at random without replacement from $\mathcal{X}$, $\sx \cap \ixh$ has the same distribution as selecting a size-$|\sx \cap \ixh|$ sample from $\ixh$ uniformly at random without replacement.
-Similarly, $\sx \cap \ax$ has the same distribution as selecting a size-$|\sx \cap \ax|$ sample from $\ax$ uniformly at random without replacement. \end{proof}
+\begin{IEEEproof} Since the elements of $\sx$ are selected uniformly at random without replacement from $X$, $\sx \cap \ixh$ has the same distribution as selecting a size-$|\sx \cap \ixh|$ sample from $\ixh$ uniformly at random without replacement.
+Similarly, $\sx \cap \ax$ has the same distribution as selecting a size-$|\sx \cap \ax|$ sample from $\ax$ uniformly at random without replacement. \end{IEEEproof}

 Theorem \ref{thm:query_holdout} is valid if we continue to draw samples from $\sx$ until $\sx \cap \ixh$ or $\sx \cap \ax$ reaches a desired sample size.
 If there is a method to sample directly from $\ixh$ or $\ax$, then those samples also produce valid bounds.